apacheignite/documentation/clustering/docker-deployment.md

   ]
 }
 [/block]
-The configuration parameters are passed through environment variables in docker container.
+The configuration parameters are passed through the environment variables in docker container.
 The following configuration parameters are available:
 [block:parameters]
 {
   "data": {